-An audiovisual exploration of the past, present and futures of three peatlands: Bodmin, Dartmoor and Exmoor.
+An audiovisual exploration of the past, present and futures of three peatlands: Bodmin Moor, Dartmoor and Exmoor.

-An audiovisual exploration of the past, present and futures of three peatlands: Bodmin, Dartmoor and Exmoor.
+An audiovisual exploration of the past, present and futures of three peatlands: Bodmin Moor, Dartmoor and Exmoor.

 n. piles of things arranged one on top of another